Build an Exit Intent Lightbox on the Cart Page

 Callout of the ACTIVATE button

-8. Navigate to the cart page and then navigate out of the viewport.
+6. Open a private browser window, navigate to your site, add one or more products to the cart, navigate to the cart page, and then navigate out of the viewport.
 If you configured the lightbox action and the experience correctly, then the lightbox should appear on the screen.

 After you confirm that the action and experience fired as expected, return to the Experience Editor page in the Monetate platform, and then click PAUSE for the experience.
 Remove from the WHO settings the IP address target and restore the New visitors target.
 Configure the WHEN settings and then activate the experience.